Marzoug-Nabil/Mastering-Decision-Trees-Unleashing-Their-Full-Potential/README.md

 ## Overview

 Welcome to the Effective-Decision-Trees repository!
-This repository contains code and resources related to the blog titled "Mastering Decision Trees: Unleashing Their Full Potential."
+This repository contains code and resources related to the blog titled ["Mastering Decision Trees for Classification: Unleashing Their Full Potential"](https://medium.com/@nabilmarzoug49/mastering-decision-trees-for-classification-unleashing-their-full-potential-13c018cbbfb5).
 In this blog, we explore how to use decision trees for classification and regression tasks, understand their structure, and apply essential techniques to create accurate and robust models.

 ### Blog Overview